-I believe that I met Frank Gehry before I knew who he was while travelling with Chantal to Strasbourg to see a centenary who was maybe a companion of her mother in a concentration camp.
+I believe that I met Frank Gehry before I knew who he was while traveling with Chantal to Strasbourg to see a centenary who was maybe a companion of her mother in a concentration camp.
 I forgot which.
-No, neither one were Jewish they were only freedom fighters.
-That occurs with more women that one can believe.
+No, neither one was Jewish they were only freedom fighters.
+That occurred with more women than one can believe.
 Me, I had a date with the cathedral, (now she pretends that she came for the cathedral too) what I can do?
-I indulge myself into Gothic grandiloquence any time that I have an occasion.
-On the road, near a labored camp we met a pheasant inebriated of its own beauty.
+I indulge myself in Gothic grandiloquence any time that I have an occasion.
+On the road, near a labored camp, we met a pheasant inebriated of its own beauty.
 You know its gaudy display of strident colors, silky feathers, undignified throat calls and emphatic walk.
 The resemblance of the preposterous fowl with the famous architect is striking.
 So, the encounter with the chic gallinacean was foreboding much of the things to come.
 Obviously, they are both, the pheasant fowl and the puny architect involved into expansion, one of shinning colors and inflated volume, the other of inflated volumes and shining surfaces.
 But I am getting astray.

 On the way we went into an insignificant town, maybe was called Weil am Rein, to visit the VITRA MUSEUM, at that time one of the rare museums of design in the world.
 The visit was short, at dusk, after kilometers of driving and against a great appetite, which hurt the cerebral pretentions of leadership, but still long enough to realize that I have seen something of ANOTHER KIND.
 That architectural extravaganza was made out of sharp angles, sensuous curves, and particularly of a weird articulation of volumes.
 It, the museum, was offering a smart selection of architect conceived chairs.
 That kind of chair that it is good to have it the living room with a certificate of authentication, good to speak over but not to sit upon.
 If somebody attempts to sit on it you punch him nicely off.
 The construction, to come back to it, was challenging any building, geometric or optic rules at work since our